LukaszMrugala/zephyr/docs/README.md

 # Zephyr CI Documentation Hub

 **Goals for this file**
-1. Single-point reference for all CI processes
+1. Index into other DevOps & CI Documentation
 1. Training & Mindshare for DevOps
 1. Landing page for CI customers & co-travellers who want to research & resolve issues on their own